 - David earned good grades, but had no friends or outside interests at age 18.
 His parents assumed that would change when he went to college.
 Instead, David stayed at home and worked stocking shelves overnight at the electronics store.
 He never received treatment for his selective mutism, and felt he was bound to fail in college, since “he didn’t have anything to say.”

 According to Jonathan Berent, L.C.S.W., A.C.S.W, noted therapist and author of Beyond Shyness: How to Conquer Social Anxieties, (Simon & Schuster) these cases illustrate an often misdiagnosed disorder in children, Selective Mutism.
 “SM is a severe form of social anxiety,” he says.
 “Because it is complex and its origins unknown, it is difficult for parents to find appropriate help.
-Left untreated, SM can produce a cycle of academic, social and emotional repercussions and a cascade of additional problems in adulthood such as social phobia, depression, relationship problems, career dysfunction, and substance dependence. ” Berent describes selective mutism as “an addiction to the avoidance of speaking”.
+Left untreated, SM can produce a cycle of academic, social and emotional repercussions and a cascade of additional problems in adulthood such as social phobia, depression, relationship problems, career dysfunction, and substance dependence. ” Berent describes selective mutism as “a speaking phobia”.

 Since 1978, Jonathan Berent and his staff have worked with thousands of individuals with social anxiety and hundreds who have the debilitating anxiety of selective mutism.
 He says, “If properly diagnosed, there are a number of ways parents can help to resolve the problem.”